The Lies of Self-Love

 In Matthew 16:24, Jesus’ disciples are called to deny themselves and follow Him.
 When Christ calls us to Himself, He genuinely loves and embraces us, with all of our sins and shortcomings.
 But in the same act, we are to hate our sinful nature and to lay it aside (Ephesians 4:22).
 We are to strive for godliness and holiness through the blood and resurrection of our Lord and Savior.
 God does not simply want us to achieve a profound sense of self-love; He desires our sanctification here and now, and while doing so, we are to put aside self-glorification and ultimately glorify God.

 Christians, to neglect this Biblical truth can leave the regenerate heart feeling even more dissatisfied and confused.
+If we really cared about loving ourselves and helping others do the same, we would preach the Gospel.
 True self-love is acceptance of ourselves as redeemed and regenerate people.
 We are loved and accepted, not because of our own worthiness, but because of Christ’s worthiness in us.
 Denying ourselves, our sins, our faults, and our inadequacies will help us keep our focus on Jesus and less on ourselves.

 Father, forgive me for looking inwardly for acceptance and love when I should be looking to Your promises You so ever graciously have given me in Your Word.
 I am not the answer to my problems…You are.
 Help me to love less of myself and my sins and to humbly cling to You, Father.
 Amen.